Ian Hutchinson (motorcyclist): 2006: McAdoo Kawasaki

 After Ryan Farquhar moved from McAdoo Racing to TAS Suzuki, Hutchinson was signed up by McAdoo to ride their Kawasaki in 2006.
 The partnership had immediate success, with Hutchinson winning the 600cc Supersport Race at the North West 200, edging out Rob Frost and Bruce Anstey with the top three split by just under two seconds.
 He also recorded the fastest Supersport lap in the history of the event, recording a lap of 116.881 mph.
 He then enjoyed his best ever TT meeting, with two seconds and a third, although one of the runner-up positions was stripped from him, due to his Kawasaki ZX-6 being deemed to be illegal due to a 0.2mm (0.02 cm) difference in cam dimensions.
 He repeated this performance at the Ulster Grand Prix, losing out to Guy Martin in both Supersport races.

-He also continued in Superstock, with a best finish of second twice at Oulton Park.
+Hutchinson also continued in Superstock, with a best finish of second twice at Oulton Park.
 He pulled out of the championship after his second Oulton second, and would finish sixth overall having been second after Oulton with 100 points.
 He moved up into the British Supersport Championship replacing the injured Pere Riba on the MSS Discovery Kawasaki in the final four rounds.
 He finished fifteenth in the championship, on 42 points.